Finance at SAS 802: Safety on the Bus

 - Bus safety checks: Yeap buses receive frequent internal inspections and visit LTA-approved inspection centers annually.

 - Low average bus age and strict emissions standards: Yeap's bus renewal program results in an average bus age of six years.
 All buses meet Euro 4 and 5 emissions standards.

 - SMS broadcast system: Yeap notifies parents of any delays over 15 minutes while buses are en route.

 - Incident reviews: All accidents are reported to Sebastian Wong, SAS Health and Safety Specialist, who reviews them with the school's safety committee.

-We deeply regret that a student was injured after leaving her bus, but upon review of the circumstances and Yeap's safety measures, we retain our confidence that Yeap Transport provides high standards of safety as well as excellent service and affordability.
+We deeply regret that a student was injured after leaving her bus.
 Working together, we will keep refining our procedures to avoid similar incidents in the future.
 In particular, we will continue to stress that bus crews should remind students about road-safety precautions at street-side drop-off points; we will educate our new students about Singapore's traffic and pedestrian rules and customs; and we will remind students transitioning to middle school that they are expected to take more responsibility for their own road safety as they get older, with particular emphasis on safe road-crossing practices.

 To learn more about the private bus sector in Singapore and our history with Yeap Transport, read on here.
 Please send any questions or comments about our bus services to Contract Services Manager Richard Hogan at firstname.lastname@example.org.